Ptolemy VI Philometor: Sixth Syrian War (170 BC–168 BC)

 This defeat led to the collapse of the Ptolemaic government in Alexandria.
 Eulaeus attempted to send Ptolemy VI to the Aegean island of Samothrace with the Ptolemaic treasury.
 Before this could happen, two prominent Ptolemaic generals, Comanus and Cineas, launched a military coup and took control of the Egyptian government.
 As Antiochus IV advanced on Alexandria, Ptolemy VI went out to meet him.
 They negotiated an agreement of friendship, which in effect reduced Ptolemy VI to a Seleucid client.
 When news of the agreement reached Alexandria, the people of the city rioted.
 Comanus and Cineas rejected the agreement and Ptolemy VI's authority, declaring Ptolemy VIII the sole king (Cleopatra II's position remained unchanged).
 Antiochus IV responded by placing Alexandria under siege, but he was unable to take the city and withdrew from Egypt in September 169 BC, as winter approached, leaving Ptolemy VI as his puppet king in Memphis and retaining a garrison in Pelusium.

 Within two months, Ptolemy VI had reconciled with Ptolemy VIII and Cleopatra II and returned to Alexandria.
 The restored government repudiated the agreement that Ptolemy VI had made with Antiochus IV, and began to recruit new troops from Greece.
 In response, Antiochus IV invaded Egypt for a second time in the spring of 168 BC.
 Officially, this invasion was presented as an effort to restore Ptolemy VI's position against his younger brother.
 Antiochus IV quickly occupied Memphis, where he was crowned king of Egypt, and advanced on Alexandria.
+He left the country for unknown reasons, but came back shortly afterwards as Ptolemy VI started to cooperate with his brother.
 However, the Ptolemies had appealed to Rome for help over the winter; a Roman embassy led by Gaius Popillius Laenas confronted Antiochus IV at the town of Eleusis and forced him to agree to a settlement, bringing the war to an end.